Scientific: Senna artemisioides subsp. filifolia (formerly Cassia nemophila)

 Soil: Well drained

-Pruning: Prune as necessary only after flowering, severe renewal pruning after flowering will rejuvenate, but make sure to leave some foliage.
+Pruning: Prune only as necessary only after flowering in April.
+Severe renewal pruning after flowering will rejuvenate, but make sure to leave some foliage or else the plant have a difficult time regrowing.
 Frequent shearing will impact spring floral display as this plant sets flower buds in August.

-Additional comments: Slightly more cold hardy than feathery senna.
+Additional comments: Threadleaf senna is slightly more cold hardy than feathery senna.
 As with other large senna, allow adequate space for growth.
 Do not use where frequent pruning will be needed to control growth as this will compromise flowering potential.